UFC Fight Night: Rodriguez vs. Lemos: Predictions & Analysis

 A few statistical edges stand out.
 Young throws significantly more leather — a 0.0 sig. strike per minute gap.
 Maverick is far more active with takedowns, averaging 2.1 more per 15 minutes.
 Maverick has tighter striking defense, making opponents miss more often.

 The Pick: Miranda Maverick over Shanna Young.
-The model is firm on this one: Maverick at 83%.
-The market implies 88% for Maverick, but our model sees only 83%.
-That 5-point gap favoring Young is worth watching.
+The model is firm on this one: Maverick at 90%.
+The market and our model are aligned — the line looks fair.

 Mario Bautista vs Benito Lopez